Performance of Grover's search algorithm with diagonalizable collective noises: Numerical results about GSA with diagonalizable noises

-Observer of the maximum probabilities marked by stars in these figures.
-Compared with each others, we can see that the maximum probabilities of GSA with bit-phase flip noises are the lowest for the same noise level.
-It means that GSA is the easiest to be affected by bit-phase flip and depolarize noises among the five kinds of noises that we discussed in this paper.
-But the most harmful noises are phase flip and phase damping noises which could make GSA lose the quantum advantage as $t_m$ increases.
+Let us take a closer look at the maximum probabilities, which are marked with stars in the figures.
+It becomes evident that, for the same level of noise, the maximum success probabilities for GSA under bit-phase flip noises are the lowest.
+This indicates that GSA is the most vulnerable to bit-phase flip noise among the four types of noise.
+On the other hand, phase flip and phase damping noises are the most detrimental to GSA as they cause the success probabilities to decline as the number of iterations $t$ increases.
+These noises can completely erode the quantum advantage of GSA.